Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone: Introduction

 \begin{thmintro} The global dimension of $\mh H (G,M,q\cE)$ equals $\dim (Z(M^\circ)) + 1$. \end{thmintro}

 In Paragraph \ref{par:geomConst} we describe the geometric construction of $\mh H (G,M,q\cE)$ in detail, and we establish Theorem \ref{thm:A}.
 Next we check that $K_N$ is a semisimple object of $\mc D^b_{G \times \C^\times}(\mf g_N)$ and we relate it to parabolic induction for perverse sheaves -- which is needed for Theorems \ref{thm:B} and \ref{thm:C}.
-Paragraph \ref{par:centralizer} is mainly preparation for an argument with localization to $\exp (\C \sigma)$-invariants in the sequel to this paper.
-We include it already here because it is closely related to Paragraph \ref{par:geomConst} and because our analysis of $(G/P)^\sigma = (G/P)^{\exp (\C \sigma)}$ for $\sigma \in \mf t$ is of independent interest.
+Paragraph \ref{par:centralizer} is mainly preparation for an argument with localization to $\exp (\C \sigma)$-invariants.
+We include it here because it is closely related to Paragraph \ref{par:geomConst} and because our analysis of $(G/P)^\sigma = (G/P)^{\exp (\C \sigma)}$ for $\sigma \in \mf t$ is of independent interest.
+Paragraph \ref{par:iso} and Section \ref{sec:cuspidal} (basically the complement of Theorems \ref{thm:B}, \ref{thm:C} and \ref{thm:D}) will be used directly in \cite{SolSheaves,SolStand}.

 Section \ref{sec:description} is dedicated to Theorems \ref{thm:B} and \ref{thm:C}.
-We prove them by reduction to the setting of \cite{Rid,RiRu1,RiRu}, where sheaves of $\Ql$-moduels on varieties over fields of positive characteristic are considered.
+We prove them by reduction to the setting of \cite{Rid,RiRu1,RiRu}, where sheaves of $\Ql$-modules on varieties over fields of positive characteristic are considered.
 This involves checking many things, among others that $\mh H (G,M,q\cE)$ is Koszul as differential graded algebra.\\

-Let us point out that the category $\mh H (G,M,q\cE)-\Mod_{\mr{fgdg}}$ in Theorem \ref{thm:B} is much smaller than the category of ungraded (finitely generated right) $\mh H (G,M,q\cE)$-modules.
-In the sequel to this paper \cite{SolSheaves} we focus on standard and irreducible $\mh H (G,M,q\cE)$-modules, and we develop further techniques to study those with equivariant derived constructible sheaves.
-The applications of our new work on geometric graded Hecke algebras to the local Langlands program will also be discussed in the sequel.\\